DICOM vs PACS: Benefits and Differences in Medical Imaging

 Step 3: Transmission to PACS

-After the image formatting, DICOM securely transmits the imaging data to the PACS, maintaining its integrity.
+After image formatting, DICOM securely transmits imaging data to PACS, maintaining its integrity.
 It also complies with regulations like HIPAA.

 DICOM’s standardized communication protocol helps transmit data from one device to another without any compatibility issues.